What Knowledge Gets Distilled in Knowledge Distillation?: Related work

-Although no comprehensive study exists in trying to understand knowledge distillation, there have been a few papers that present some surprising results. \citet{cho-iccv2019} challenge the assumption that a teacher with better test accuracy, which is typically a bigger network, would have more knowledge to pass on to the student.
-Instead, it shows that distillation with a bigger teacher does not necessarily increase a student's accuracy compared to having a relatively smaller teacher.
-More recent work shows that the agreement between the predictions of a teacher and student is not necessarily much higher than that between the teacher and an independent student \citep{stanton-neurips2021}.
-However, even if the teacher and student do not become similar along one axis, they could still become more similar along different ones.
-Our study thus investigates the various other ways in which knowledge can get distilled into a student.
+There have been a few papers that present some surprising results. \cite{cho-iccv2019} shows that a smaller \& less accurate teacher is often times better than a bigger \& more accurate teacher in increasing the distilled student's performance.
+More recent work shows that the agreement between the predictions of a teacher and student is not necessarily much higher than that between the teacher and an independent student \cite{stanton-neurips2021}.
+There has been work done which tries to explain why distillation \emph{improves student's performance} by trying linking it to the regularizing effect of soft labels \cite{kd_soft_reg, self_kd_soft} or what the key ingredients are which help in student's optimization process \cite{understand_kd, menon-icml}.
+What we seek to understand in this work is different: we study different ways (beyond performance improvement) in which a student becomes similar to the teacher by inheriting its implicit properties.